 Central to these principles is the concept of “self-actualization,” popularized by American psychologist Abraham Maslow’s Hierarchy of Needs.
 Maslow theorized that once our basic physiological and emotional needs have been met, our primary motivation is to self-actualize – simply put, to reach our highest potential.
 In essence, this means that the desire for self-improvement and personal growth is not simply a luxury afforded to a small group of ambitious and self-motivated people, but is a critical part of our identity as human beings.
 The drive to achieve our highest potential, to “be your best self” as Oprah Winfrey puts it, isn’t just a pleasant-sounding idea, but is instead the fiery core burning in each of our hearts.

 For anyone who is interested in maximizing the success of their businesses or careers, this makes sense – but understanding Maslow’s hierarchy and reaching the top are two very different things.
 Reaching the point of self-actualization is often dependent on each person’s willingness to face challenges and their individual level of consciousness.

 Bringing conscious awareness into your personal and professional life can produce amazing results, leading to greater success as well as more balance and a wider perspective.
 Rather than engaging in a purely philosophical exploration of these concepts, The Conscious Entrepreneur includes interactive exercises and real-world business examples to help you understand and apply these principles to your business and your life right away.
 You’ll find concrete, action-oriented advice for making difficult choices, managing relationships, and finding a greater sense of peace and well-being.

-The Conscious Entrepreneur is currently available on Amazon Kindle and launches in paperback July 20th.
+The Conscious Entrepreneur is currently available in Paperback and Kindle, and the audiobook is available on iTunes and Audible.
 Sign up now to have updates and inspiration sent right in your inbox, and don’t forget to connect with me on social media!